michaelchadwick/feep/README.md

 The full usage looks like this:

-`feep [-f, -n, --freq-or-note FREQUENCY|NOTE_NAME] [-s, --scale SCALE_ID] [-sd, --degrees SCALE_DEGREES] [-w, --waveform WAVEFORM_ID] [-a, --amplitude MAX_AMPLITUDE] [-d, --duration DURATION] [--save] [--loud]`
+`feep [-f, --frequency FREQUENCY] [-n, --note NOTE_NAME] [-s, --scale SCALE_ID] [--degrees SCALE_DEGREES] [-w, --waveform WAVEFORM_ID] [-a, --amplitude MAX_AMPLITUDE] [-d, --duration DURATION] [--save] [--loud]`

-`-f, -n, --freq-or-note`: a number from 0 to 20000, or a valid note name from C0 to B9 (including sharps and flats).
+`-f, --frequency, -n, --note`: a number from 0 to 20000, or a valid note name from C0 to B9 (including sharps and flats).
+Both `-f|--frequency` and `-n|--note` parameters can take either kind; they're both supported mainly for ease of use.
 You can try a frequency outside of this range, but you may get odd results.
 You may also enter some combination of these with commas between them and it'll play all of them together in a chord.

 `-s, -scale`: a scale ID that is part of the list that the gem understands.
 If you put in an invalid one, it will list the valid ones.
+If you try to use a frequency for the root note that doesn't map to a traditional note, you will get an error message (I may try to support arbitrary frequencies (microtones!) in the future).

-`-sd, --degrees`: the number of degrees of a scale you want to play.
+`--degrees`: the number of degrees of a scale you want to play.
 By default, the scale will play one octave.

 `-w, --waveform`: a string equal to "sine", "square", "saw", "triangle", or "noise".